CHNA

 HCC

-Territory that comprises the former city of Houghton.
-This includes the Central Houghton Neighborhood, the Lakeview Neighborhood and a section of Bridal Trails.
+Territory that comprised the former city of Houghton.
+This includes the Central Houghton Neighborhood, the Lakeview Neighborhood and a section of Bridal Trails, east of I-405.

 Authority